millercl/gulp-webdav-sync/README.md

 ```

 ## Destinations
 Pass a URL argument indicating a directory/collection on a WebDAV server.
-Include any HTTP Basic authentication inline.
-HTTPS authentication must go in the options argument. [`gulp.dest()`](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpdestpath-options) is only for the filesystem.
-Instead, pipe to this module, where the stream objects are consumed.
+Include any HTTP authentication inline or in the options argument.
+HTTPS authentication must go in the options argument.
+Pipe to this module instead of [`gulp.dest()`](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpdestpath-options).
 ### URL as String
 ```js
 var webdav = require( 'gulp-webdav-sync' )